Harmoware/Harmoware-VIS/README.md

 The MovesInput will display a dialog to select the file for "moves base data".
 After reading the file, set it to Harmoware-VIS state as `bounds`, `timeBegin`, `timeLength` and `movebase`.
+Set the name of the input file with `movesFileName` in `inputFileName`.

 ##### Examples